shamim0754/Linux/README.md

 ### Types of Shell ###
 1. `Bourne Shell (sh)`:  Bourne Shell  is the original unix shell developed at Bell Labs by Stephen Bourne.
 It prompt as $, execute on command .sh

-2. `Bourne Again Shell (bash)` : It is the free version of Bourne shell  with some more advanced features found in the C, TC and Korn shells.its most popular shell and default shell of unit/linux os .
+2. `Bourne Again Shell (bash)` : It is the free version of Bourne shell  with some more advanced features found in the C, TC and Korn shells.It prompt as $, execute on command .sh .its most popular shell and default shell of unit/linux os .
 Bash is inteded to be a conformant implementation of the shell IEEE POSTX specification(IEEE 1003.1)

 3. `Korn shell(ksh)` : korn shell is the unix shell developed by David korn of Bell labs.
-Is is considered as the family member of Bourne shell as it uses the $ symbol of Bourne shell and execute on command .ksh.
+Is is considered as the family member of Bourne shell as it uses the $ symbol of Bourne shell and execute on command .ksh

 4. `C Shell (csh)` : C shell is the UNIX shell created by Bill joy at California university as an alternative to Bourne shell .
 It based on C language.
 It prompt as %, execute on command .csh